TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 ## Purpose

-To significantly reduce code complexity and minimize the chances of bugs (coding errors) in the problem space.
+To significantly reduce code complexity and minimize the chances of bugs (coding errors) in the problem space, and to add a whole new dimension of expressive power to the language.

 ## Usage